bblfish/scalajs-rx-idb/README.md

 #scalajs-rx-idb

-Indexed Database reactive (Rx) wrapper written in [scala.js](1) using [monifu](2), [uPickle](3) and [uTest](4).
+Indexed Database reactive (Rx) wrapper written in [scala.js](1) using [monifu](2), [uTest](4).

 * dependency : `"com.viagraphs" %%% "scalajs-rx-idb" % "0.0.8-SNAPSHOT"`
 * Scala.js version : 0.6.5

+This is a special version that does not require uPicke.
+All classes serialised to indexDB must be pure javascript object, ie. the objects and all the fields must recursively inherit js.Any

 Primarily it is trying to be :

 ##type safe

-* thanks to [uPickle](3) and its Reader/Writer type classes user just declares input/return types and uPickle does the rest.
-It even allows you to deserialize objects in a type safe manner without knowing what type of object you're gonna get from database (See uPickle's tagged values in sealed hierarchies)
 * a key validation type class doesn't let you store keys of unsupported types
 * there is an abstraction over CRUD operations allowing seamlessly work with both scala collections and idb key ranges over store or index